 Albertans are incredible people.
 Over time we’ve built great industries, institutions and communities, with a standard of living that for many years has been a lure for entrepreneurs and anyone who dreamt big.
-And Alberta is the epicenter of Canada’s thriving entrepreneurial spirit; some 384,000 small businesses in the province rub shoulders and compete with national and international giants.
+And Alberta is the epicenter of Canada’s thriving entrepreneurial spirit with some of the highest rates of small businesses in the province.

-Alberta’s credit unions focus on providing capital to growth-oriented entrepreneurs and small businesses, lending $23.4 billion in to Albertans in 2019.
+Alberta’s credit unions focus on providing capital to growth-oriented entrepreneurs and small businesses, lending more than $8 billion in to Albertans in 2021 as a part of commercial lending programs.
 This means that Albertans can invest in local businesses and see the impact of that investment, as opposed to investing in portfolios traded on Wall Street and Bay Street.

 5. You’ll reduce environmental impact.

 Small businesses often set up in a city/town centre where there is a large concentration of patrons.
 When customers can walk to various amenities, they are reducing their carbon footprint and contributing less to sprawl, congestion, habitat loss and pollution.
 We have already talked about what it means to keep people employed locally, limiting commuting time and improving quality of life, and it is important to think about the environmental impact of ordering disinfecting wipes off the internet and having planes, trains and automobiles involved in the supply chain!

 Fact: Alberta has almost 200 credit union branches across the province, and provide local banking services to rural communities that would otherwise have to drive for extended periods of time to provide business continuity.